mercedes-benz/DnA/docs/Install.md

 ```
 docker-compose -f docker-compose-storage.yml build
 ```
-Just like the above storage-service command, we can build each service images independently (docker-compose -f <docker-compose-service-file-name.yml> build) .

 Once the images are build.
 Push the images to your docker repository.

-Before proceeding with the installation, update the image names in the values.yaml
+Before proceeding with the installation, update the image names and required parameters in the values.yaml

 File is located at

 ```
 <<Clonned Folder>>deployment\kubernetes\helm\values.yaml
 ```
-For pulling the images from the registry, update the dockerconfigjson value in the values.yaml
+For pulling the images from the registry, update the docker.configjson value in the values.yaml

 For more info on kubernetes secret for pulling the images , refer harbor-pull-secret manifest file.